AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-08-implementing-a-finite-state-machine-in-cpp/index.md

   **Note**: In practice, you would often take this a step further and create an abstract `EntityState` class that accepts a pointer to some generic `Entity` instance. `LightState` would extend `EntityState`, and `Light` would extend `Entity`.
 {% endaside %}

-### 2. Concrete State Classes
+#### 2. Concrete State Classes

 Next, we'll declare all of our concrete state classes.
-We'll force each one to be a singleton by:
+We'll make each one a singleton by:

 1. Defining a static `getInstance` method that returns a pointer to the singleton.
 2. Declaring all constructors, copy constructors, and assignment operators as private.